agilosoftware/objeq/doc/Reference.md

 And then call the function from within your [Query]:

     var result = items.query("-> hello(firstName)");

 ### Four Simple Rules for Extension Writers
 1. Your Extension should be side-effect free.
 This is **very** important!
 2. Inside of your Extension, the `this` variable will always refer to the Object that is being evaluated
 3. The first argument passed to an Extension will always be the current [Query] Context followed by arguments passed as part of the [Query] itself
 4. Extensions can be called from the [Predicate] and [Selector], but not from the [Collator]

 ## Decoration Notes
 JavaScript is limited in what it allows you to do with its metaprogramming facilities (if you can even call them that), so something of a brute force approach has to be taken.
-In order to avoid excessive analysis, decoration is only performed once per Object or Array.
+In order to avoid excessive analysis, decoration is only performed once per Object or Array

 ### Objects
 What this means for Objects is that the first time objeq encounters an Object, it decorates its Properties, but thereafter, any newly introduced Properties will *not* be [Decorated] and therefore will not trigger observers for live [Query] updates.
 Because of this, it is recommended that all Properties be defined (even with a null value) before being [Decorated].